Strikeeaglechase/Discord-Framework/readme.md

 	permErrorSilently: boolean; // (Optional) If permission errors should be quietly ignored, rather then sending the user an error
 	dmErrorSilently: boolean; // (Optional) If the bot should tell users that they cannot run that command in DMs when its set as such
 	clientOptions: ClientOptions; // (Optional) Discord client options, passed directly to DJS.
 Its highly recommend you set this as otherwise the intents are set to everything
+	slashCommandReset: boolean // (Optional) Removed all slash commands from your application.
+Can be useful if you registered a bad command.
+(Only for Slash Commands)
 }
 ```